RootShell-coder/codespaces-node-scan/README.md

 ---

-### This can be used for ansible to form a inventories/hosts.yml file in text task.
+### This can be used for ansible to form a inventories/hosts.yml file in next task.

 ```yml
 gitlab:lint: